raventid/avantgarde/README.md

 ## Note: project stalled until late 2018.

-Component base, general purpose, declarative language.
+Component based, general purpose, declarative language.

 Avangarde is a development platform and language inspired by different HDL langauges.
 It leverage the power of isolated components to build robust and scalabale abstractions.